 The farm is open to visitors Thursdays through Sundays with a few exceptions, and the entrance fee is nominal.
 Keep in mind, while Coggeshall is in a partnership with Old Sturbridge Village, it is in Bristol, Rhode Island, over an hour’s drive away.

-Spending a day in Old Sturbridge Village takes you back to a simpler time where your daily work directly impacted your survival.
+Spending a day in Old Sturbridge Village takes you back to a simpler time when your daily work directly impacted your survival.
 When we reflect upon the hardships and difficulties of living in the early 1800s, we can more readily appreciate the gifts of time and exploration we have available to us today.